openhab/openhab-addons/bundles/org.openhab.binding.modbus.e3dc/README.md

 As mentioned earlier in the [Binding Description](#e3dc-binding) the needed Things can be found in the **Modbus Binding** and have to be added manually without Discovery

-1. Add a "Modbux TCP Slave".
+1. Add a "Modbus TCP Slave".
 IP-Address, Modbus Port and Device ID are mandatory configuration parameters and have to match your E3DC Settings
 2. Now add an "E3DC Home Power Plant".
 Bridge is the previously created Modbus TCP Slave.

-The Power Plant provides 4 different Channel with all available information of your E3DC device.
+The Power Plant provides 4 different Channels with all available information of your E3DC device.
 3. If you have a Wallbox attached add "E3DC Wallbox".
 Bridge is your attached E3DC Home Power Plant, mandatory configuration parameter is the Wallbox ID

 Check the [full example Things](#things) for manual setup.